American College Cricket: History

-The organization was founded in November 2008 by Lloyd Jodah, who is also the president.
+The organization was founded in November 2008 by Lloyd Jodah, who was also the president.

 In December 2008 Wisden and ICC Cricketer of the Year Shiv Chanderpaul both endorsed the organization, with the National Championship Trophy named the Shiv Chanderpaul Trophy.

-In March 2009 the first National Championship was held, involving 5 newly formed teams from University of Miami, University of South Florida, Montgomery College, Boston University and Carnegie Mellon.
+In March 2009 the first national championship was held, involving 5 newly formed teams from University of Miami, University of South Florida, Montgomery College, Boston University and Carnegie Mellon.
 Montgomery College won the first championship.
 The championship received extensive media coverage within the United States, notably through being featured in The New York Times, front page of The Washington Post and in media in India.

 In the Fall of 2010 the organization began Regional Championships in the Mid West, North East, Mid Atlantic, South East, West Coast and South West.
 These have become annual events during the Fall and now include an Ivy League Championship.

 In 2010 American College Cricket, and specifically the 2009 National Champion Montgomery College, was a Front Page Story in the Sunday Washington Post.
 Many more mainstream media coverage followed including the NY Daily News, the LA Daily News, NY Times (a second time), Sun Sentinel and more.

 From Oct 2011 American College Cricket broadcast the first cricket in USA on TV, with TV Asia, together they did 39 matches over the next two and half years.
 Coca-Cola was a sponsor, marking the 1st time a major American corp sponsored any domestic cricket.
 The March 2014 Nationals Final was carried Live on ESPN, again marking the first time ESPN broadcast any American cricket, and it was also the first time the sports channel broadcast a non-international match.

 In 2011 American College Cricket President Lloyd Jodah was invited to the National Baseball Hall of Fame to participate in the ribbon cutting to open the Exhibition "Swinging Away - How Cricket & Baseball Connect" in April.
 In June Jodah returned with 4 American College Cricket players to do cricket demonstration on the lawns of the Hall.

 In 2016/2017 Sony broadcast 15 American College Cricket games, including the Semis and Finals of March 2017, and the legendary Shiv Chanderpaul presented the Chanderpaul Trophy and other Awards.